An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Numerical Experiments

 The above reformulation contains piece-wise linear functions (non-smooth) in its objective and constraints.
 Hence, this problem satisfies the error bound condition~\eqref{eq:errorbound} with $d=1$ and an unknown value of $G$.
-We implemented RLS (Algorithm~\ref{algo:RestartingLS}) to solve~\eqref{eq:DDCproblem_convex} using SGD in each $\mathtt{fom}_k$ instance to solve the subproblem $\min_{\bx\in\mathcal{X}}\Pc(\bx_k, r_k)$.
-We compare the performance of our method with three parameter-free but non-adaptive benchmarks: (1) the feasible level-set (FLS) method described in~\cite{lin2018feasiblelevel}; (2) the stochastic subgradient method by Yu, Neely, and Wei (YNW) in~\cite{yu2017online}; and (3) the switching gradient (SWG) method in~\cite{bayandina2018mirror} which is based on a mirror descent algorithm and a switching sub-gradient scheme \footnote{We do not benchmark against adaptive methods for constrained convex optimization as they require knowledge of unknown parameters.}.
+We implemented RLS (Algorithm~\ref{algo:RestartingLS}) to solve~\eqref{eq:DDCproblem_convex} using subgradient method in each $\mathtt{fom}_k$ instance to solve the subproblem $\min_{\bx\in\mathcal{X}}\Pc(\bx_k, r_k)$.
+We compare the performance of our method with three parameter-free but non-adaptive benchmarks: (1) the feasible level-set (FLS) method described in~\citet{lin2018feasiblelevel}; (2) the stochastic subgradient method by Yu, Neely, and Wei (YNW) in~\citet{yu2017online}; and (3) the switching gradient (SWG) method in~\citet{bayandina2018mirror} which is based on a mirror descent algorithm and a switching sub-gradient scheme \footnote{We do not benchmark against adaptive methods for constrained convex optimization as they require knowledge of unknown parameters.
+Recall that an adaptive algorithm can harness the EBC when it holds, leading to improved convergence results.}.
 We choose these benchmarks as they are the most representative first-order methods that can solve ``non-smooth'' convex ``constrained'' optimization problems.
-The FLS is a level-set method guarantees the feasibility of the solutions generated at each iteration but does not exploit the error bound condition as our method does.
+The FLS is a level-set method that guarantees the feasibility of the solutions generated at each iteration, but does not exploit the error bound condition as our method does.
 Hence, it has a higher complexity bound for the class of problems that satisfy the error bound condition~\eqref{eq:errorbound}.
-YNW is a primal-dual method with dual variables updated implicitly while SWG is a pure primal method.
+YNW is a primal-dual method with dual variables updated implicitly, while SWG is a pure primal method.
 We used the number of equivalent data passes performed by each algorithm as a measure of complexity.

 {\bf Instances:} To check the performance of the above mentioned methods, we considered three classification problems using (i) ``LoanStats'' data set from lending club\footnote{\url{https://www.lendingclub.com/info/statistics.action}} which is a platform that allows individuals lend to other individuals; (ii) ``COMPAS'' data set from ProPublica\footnote{\url{https://github.com/propublica/compas-analysis}}; and (iii) ``German'' data set from UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)}}.